 Like most other individuals and organisations, Small Woods are listening carefully to the Government’s advice.
 We are also in contact with Government officials on the implications of the advice.
 What they tell us is the advice is fluid, however, we will aim to keep our media feeds up-to-date, as we become aware of new advice.

 This advice has been assembled using government advice and requirements, best practice as shared by other organisations and responses to questions raised by members.
 Government has issued a series of sets of guidance since the Prime Minister’s statement on 23rd March first announced Lockdown.
-Guidance issued during the initial stages of the situation emphasised the need to stay home to counter the threats posed by the virus and its implications.
-Subsequent statements have simply clarified that position, all UK governments have now indicated their intentions to lift lockdown progressively.
+The guidelines issued during the initial stages of the situation emphasised the need to stay home to counter the threats posed by the virus and its implications.
+And even though the blanket lockdown has been lifted local lockdowns are now appearing and disappearing on a regular basis.

 Social Distancing stays in place throughout the whole of the UK.
 The fact that this is a deadly virus has not changed and the purpose of keeping away from people from outside your household remains essential.
 The purpose of staying alert is to reduce opportunities for virus transmission for your protection and that of everyone you might come into contact with.
 Social Distancing is therefore likely to be a long-term feature of how work is done and lives are lived.
 This needs to be borne in mind by anyone who is planning work and activities in woodlands, potentially for the rest of 2020 and maybe longer.